cbaconnier/laravel-mvc-to-ddd/README.md

-# Automatically change the default Laravel MVC architecture to DDD architecture
+# Automatically change the default Laravel MVC architecture to a DDD architecture approach

 At the moment, I do not have the attention to add new classes / helpers or any feature that's not provided by Laravel.

- ## Status
+ ## Disclaimer
-  - Work in progress but **should** work.
-I will not be responsible if this package destroys your code.
+⚠️ I will not be responsible if this package destroys your code.
-It should be used on a fresh installation **only**.
+It should **only** be used on a fresh installation.

+## Compatibilities
+ - Laravel 8.0
+ - Laravel Fortify

 ## Requirements
   - Fresh installation of Laravel 8
+  - Laravel Fortify  _(optional)_

 ## Installation
 You can install the package via composer:

     composer require cbaconnier/laravel-mvc-to-ddd --dev

+_Note: You can remove it once it has been installed_

+    composer remove cbaconnier/laravel-mvc-to-ddd

 ## Usage